Fleeym/GDPack/README.md

 # GDPack - A CLI Geometry Dash texture pack manager!
 A small program I made for myself that manages Geometry Dash texture packs.
-This is my first project so if the code sucks, you know why :)
+This is my first project so if the code sucks, you know why.
+If you want to report a bug, or contact me, here's my discord: Flame#7148.

 # Usage
 ## Commands